cmharlow/lc-reconcile/README.md

 All of the access to [id.loc.gov](http://id.loc.gov/) that this OpenRefine Reconciliation service builds off of is indebted to those who made/make id.loc.gov an option.
 Special thanks to Kevin Ford for reaching out and helping with understanding the various id.loc.gov query options.

+Christine Harlow wrote the original lc-reconcile.

+Tom Morris updated as described at the bottom of this file.

 ## How This Service Handles Your Query